iOSonja/swiftui-exercises/README.md

 - Accessibility Project: A tiny collection of views with examples of modifiers adding accessibility improvements
 - Hot Prospects: A social app for scanning people's contacts with a QR code and storing them for later contacting
 - Flashzilla: Quiz card game with a timer
+- Layout and Geometry: A collection of views that are build using complex UI tools, e.g. GeometryReader

 ### Finished Challenges